open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basicAuthentication/index.md

 ### Setting up SMTP Server

 - Basic Authentication is successfully set.
-For better login experience we can also set up the SMTP server to allow the users for
+For a better login experience, we can also set up the SMTP server to allow the users to
   Reset Password, Account Status Updates etc. as well.

 ```yaml